apache/cordova-docs/www/docs/en/6.x/reference/cordova-cli/index.md

         cordova platform add android ios --save

-- Add pinned version of the `android` and `ios` platform and save the downloaded version to `config.xml`.
-Install to the project using `npm install` and store it in the apps `node_modules` directory:

-        cordova platform add android ios --save --fetch

 - Add `android` platform with [semver](http://semver.org/) version ^5.0.0 and save it to `config.xml`:

         cordova platform add android@^5.0.0 --save